symfony/symfony-docs/cookbook/form/create_form_type_extension.rst

 Form type extensions have 2 main use cases:

 #.
 You want to add a **generic feature to several types** (such as
-   adding a "help" text to every field type)
+   adding a "help" text to every field type);
 #.
 You want to add a **specific feature to a single type** (such
-   as adding a "download" feature to the "file" field type)
+   as adding a "download" feature to the "file" field type).

 In both those cases, it might be possible to achieve your goal with custom form rendering, or custom form field types.
 But using form type extensions